United Arab Emirates–Yemen relations: Yemeni civil war

-The UAE joined the Saudi-led intervention in Yemen in support for the Hadi Government of Yemen.
+The United Arab Emirates joined the Saudi-led intervention in the Yemeni civil war in support for the Hadi Government of Yemen.

 On April 30, 2018, UAE invaded Socotra island from Yemen.

 Two weeks later on 14 May, Saudi troops were also deployed to the archipelago and a deal was brokered between the United Arab Emirates Armed Forces and Yemen's forces for a joint military training exercise and the return of administrative control of Socotra's airport and seaport to Yemen.
 The relations were strained for a while after the United Arab Emirates takeover of Socotra.

 Sheikh Моhamed bin Zayed al-Nahyan sought Mattis's assistance as a military advisor during the Yemen war.
 However, Mattis's consultations with the UАЕ were not disclosed in public records during his tenure as Secretary of Defense under President Trump.
 Despite this lack of transparency, Mattis maintained a strong relationship with the UАЕ, highlighted by a speech he delivered in Аbu Dhаbi.